Dynamic frequency scaling

 Dynamic frequency scaling (also known as CPU throttling) is a power management technique in computer architecture whereby the frequency of a microprocessor can be automatically adjusted "on the fly" depending on the actual needs, to conserve power and reduce the amount of heat generated by the chip.
 Dynamic frequency scaling helps preserve battery on mobile devices and decrease cooling cost and noise on quiet computing settings, or can be useful as a security measure for overheated systems (e.g. after poor overclocking).

-Dynamic frequency scaling almost always appear in conjunction with dynamic voltage scaling, since higher frequencies require higher supply voltages for the digital circuit to yield correct results.
+Dynamic frequency scaling almost always appears in conjunction with dynamic voltage scaling, since higher frequencies require higher supply voltages for the digital circuit to yield correct results.
 The combined topic is known as dynamic voltage and frequency scaling (DVFS).

-Processor throttling is also known as "automatic underclocking".
-Automatic overclocking (boosting) is also technically a form of dynamic frequency scaling, but it's relatively new and usually not discussed with throttling.

 Operation

-The dynamic power (switching power) dissipated by a chip is C·V2·A·f, where C is the capacitance being switched per clock cycle, V is voltage, A is the Activity Factor indicating the average number of switching events per clock cycle by the transistors in the chip (as a unitless quantity) and f is the clock frequency.
+The dynamic power (switching power) dissipated by a chip is C·V2·A·f, where C is the capacitance being switched per clock cycle, V is voltage, A is the activity factor indicating the average number of switching events per clock cycle by the transistors in the chip (as a unitless quantity) and f is the clock frequency.

 Voltage is therefore the main determinant of power usage and heating.
 The voltage required for stable operation is determined by the frequency at which the circuit is clocked, and can be reduced if the frequency is also reduced.
 Dynamic power alone does not account for the total power of the chip, however, as there is also static power, which is primarily because of various leakage currents.
 Due to static power consumption and asymptotic execution time it has been shown that the energy consumption of software shows convex energy behavior, i.e., there exists an optimal CPU frequency at which energy consumption is minimized.

 Leakage current has become more and more important as transistor sizes have become smaller and threshold voltage levels are reduced.
 A decade ago, dynamic power accounted for approximately two-thirds of the total chip power.
 The power loss due to leakage currents in contemporary CPUs and SoCs tend to dominate the total power consumption.
 In the attempt to control the leakage power, high-k metal-gates and power gating have been common methods.

 Dynamic voltage scaling is another related power conservation technique that is often used in conjunction with frequency scaling, as the frequency that a chip may run at is related to the operating voltage.

 The efficiency of some electrical components, such as voltage regulators, decreases with increasing temperature, so the power usage may increase with temperature.
 Since increasing power use may increase the temperature, increases in voltage or frequency may increase system power demands even further than the CMOS formula indicates, and vice versa.